awslabs/yesiscan/README.md

 although makes examination of incredibly large files possible.
 Some of the results are spurious so use it with a lower confidence interval.

+#### Cran

+Cran is a backend for `DESCRIPTION` files which are text files to store important [R](https://www.r-project.org/) package metadata.
+It finds names of licenses in the `License` field of the text file.

 #### Pom

 Pom is a backend for parsing Project Object Model or POM files.
-It finds names of licenses in the licenses field of the `pom.xml` file which are commonly used by the Maven Project.
+It finds names of licenses in the `licenses` field of the `pom.xml` file which are commonly used by the Maven Project.
 This parser sometimes cannot identify licenses due to the name being written in its full form.

 #### Spdx